figglewatts/LSDView/README.md

 If you load a TIX file from a different level you can emulate the glitch texture set.
 Try it out!

+### Exporting models
+You can export 3D models from LSDView to OBJ format.
+This includes the LBD level tiles themselves.
+These exported models contain UVs into a combined texture atlas for the entire level.

+This texture atlas can be exported from the 'VRAM' menu after loading VRAM.
+Simply click on the 'VRAM' menu, then click 'Export VRAM...'.
+If you use this exported image as the texture for any OBJ files exported from LSDView, then the textures should be applied correctly.
+There may be some errors for polygons that use vertex colouring as the OBJ file format does not support storage of vertex colour information.

 ## Development guide
 1. Clone the repo
 2. Run a NuGet restore